OGGM/oggm/docs/input-data.rst

     `In this blogpost <https://oggm.org/2019/10/08/dems/>`_ we talk about which requirements a DEM must fulfill to be helpful to OGGM.
-And we also explain why and how we preprocess certain DEMs before we make them available to the OGGM workflow.
+And we also explain why and how we preprocess some DEMs before we make them available to the OGGM workflow.

 Climate data
 ~~~~~~~~~~~~

-The MB model implemented in OGGM needs monthly time series of temperature and
+The mass-balance model implemented in OGGM needs monthly time series of temperature and
 precipitation.
 The current default is to download and use the `CRU TS`_
 data provided by the Climatic Research Unit of the University of East Anglia.